galaxyxone/openlinks/README.md

 Notes and guidance on Auth0 configuration can be found inside a .md here: /openlinks/development/devdoc..

+- After your Auth0 configuration is setup, you can then procede to terminal and do-

+- npm install
+- npm start

 ## Recently Completed
 - responsive homepage- mobile optimized (less borked)